The Lighthouse (2019) – Film Review

 Ex_Machina (2014) – Film Review

 The writing is also another element of the film that cannot be ignored, as each line of dialogue feels both real and fits the film perfectly.
 Without ever losing the audience along the way, if I had to give any criticisms of the film, however, as already mentioned it would be the character writing.
-As although the characters do get some development as the film goes on, we are never given anything that truly makes us invested in them, only bits and pieces.
+Although the characters do get some development as the film goes on, we are never given anything that truly makes us invested in them, only bits and pieces.
 If the characters were developed further throughout the story, I do feel this would’ve made the film a little more engaging.

-In short, I still adore ‘Ex_Machina,’ as not only is the film gorgeous to look at as well as being a smart sci-fi-thriller, which really isn’t afraid to delve further into the world of A.I. no matter how dark it may become.
-If I had to express my criticisms with the film, it’s simply the overall lack of characterisation, and perhaps the conclusion to the film (although this may be just my personal opinion) as I personally found it slightly unsatisfying and a little out of character for some of them.
+In summary, I still adore ‘Ex_Machina,’ as not only is the film gorgeous to look at as well as being a smart sci-fi-thriller, which really isn’t afraid to delve further into the world of A.I. no matter how dark it may become.
+If I had to express my criticisms of the film, it’s simply the overall lack of characterisation, and perhaps the conclusion to the film (although this may be just my personal opinion) as I personally found it slightly unsatisfying and a little out of character for some of them.
 Still, I highly recommend this one, and I really can’t wait to see what Alex Garland does for his next project.
 Final Rating: 9/10.

 ex_machina_xxlg